PierreRainero/PictureMetadataEditor/gui-electron/README.md

 ## Description

 In order to simply the interactions for users there is an GUI for the application.
 I used "[ReactJS](https://reactjs.org/)" coupled with "[Electron](https://electronjs.org/)".
 The application is an installed executable file completely autonomous.
 In order to make the application works you have to install "[NodeJS](https://nodejs.org/)" on your computer and follow the installation according to your OS.
+Thanks to [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/) to compile this application. ❤️

 ## Installation